1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

-FY25 Local Law Enforcement Crime Gun Intelligence Center Integration Initiative is sponsored by Bureau of Justice Assistance.
-Supports local law enforcement agencies in integrating with Crime Gun Intelligence Centers to improve crime gun intelligence and reduce gun violence.
+The FY25 Local Law Enforcement Crime Gun Intelligence Center Integration Initiative is a grant from the Bureau of Justice Assistance that supports state, local, and tribal law enforcement agencies in integrating Crime Gun Intelligence Centers (CGICs) into their operations.

 Get alerted about grants like this